 To Pay by Check: Make all checks out to Georgia River Network and mark GWC and any specific designations in the memo.
 Mail to: Georgia River Network at 126 South Milledge Ave.
 Ste.
 E3, Athens, GA 30605

-You can also bring your checks to our membership meetings.
-You can also pay by credit card to make a personal donation, pay voluntary organizational dues (explained below) or sponsor an event through the Square Up application, by clicking here.
+To Pay By Credit Card: To make a personal donation, pay voluntary organizational dues (explained below) or sponsor an event use the links below.
+If you have trouble with those links, you can alternatively pay via our Square Up application, pay by clicking here.

 Your Voluntary Dues Make a Difference

 As we seek to deepen and widen our effect in the legislature and all across Georgia, GWC Leadership felt it appropriate to ask all GWC members to support this work with a VOLUNTARY dues structure.
 We strongly encourage you to participate in this voluntary dues initiative.
 You do NOT have to pay dues to be a member of the Coalition.
 The following schedule of voluntary dues was implemented in spring 2017:

 $0 to $24,999 $25 voluntary dues per annum

 $25,000 to $99,999 $50 voluntary dues per annum